Saving For Your Next Adventure

 - Transportation: Round trip flights, taxis, car share, train rides, etc. However, you plan to get to your destination and explore it.

 - Accommodations: Price out three tiers of places to stay.
 Luxury, Moderate, and Budget.
-If you plan on only using a room for sleep and spend most of you time exploring you might find more value in selecting a budget or moderate accommodation.
+If you plan on only using a room for sleep and spend most of your time exploring you might find more value in selecting a budget or moderate accommodation.

 - Food and Beverage: If you’re a big foodie and your trips revolve around eating all the stuff, you may want to give yourself a bigger spending amount in this category.
 If you just need substance to keep you going, setting a daily food budget may work best.